New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformation of the cluster map

+Hence we see that three independent linear combinations of the quantities ${\bf d}_1,{\bf d}_2,{\bf d}_3,{\bf d}_4$ are annihilated by the operator ${\cal L}$, so it suffices to obtain one more independent combination lying in the kernel.
+If we add the third and fourth equations in \eqref{dlattice}, and subtract twice the first entry in the max from both sides, followed by using ${\bf Y}_{m+2,n}={\bf Y}_{m,n}$ once again, then we find

-\end{lem} These linear relations mean that it is a fairly straightforward matter to obtain the explicit solution for the double sequence of d-vector matrices $D_{m,n}$ subject to the initial condition $D_{0,0}=-I$. \begin{thm} The matrix of d-vectors for the tau function solutions of the bilinear lattice equations has the exact degree growth \beq D_{m,n} = \left(\frac{m^2}{4} + \frac{n^2}{12}\right) I + O(m) + O(n). \eeq \end{thm}
+which is the desired fourth linearly independent relation.
+Hence each component of the quadruple ${\bf d}_1,{\bf d}_2,{\bf d}_3,{\bf d}_4$ lies in the kernel of ${\cal L}$, and the required result \eqref{order4S} follows. \end{prf} These linear relations mean that it is a fairly straightforward matter to obtain the explicit solution for the double sequence of d-vector matrices $D_{m,n}$ subject to specifying the initial cluster of d-vectors via $D_{0,0}=-I$. \begin{thm} The matrix of d-vectors for the tau function solutions of the system of bilinear lattice equations (\ref{bilattice}), generated by the initial cluster of d-vectors